mrcomac/token-action-hud-swade/README.md

 ## License

-This software is released under the GPL.
+This software is released under the MIT.